sergejsha/edge-to-edge/README.md

 Edge-to-Edge library fits each view to one or more device edges by modifying its `padding`, `margin` or `height` attribute with  the values taken from the current `WindowInsets`.
 Padding and margin attributes preserve their original values defined in layout and inset values are added to them.
 The library "auto-detects" the attrbitute to modify, which can be overridden by using `fitPadding`, `fitMargin` or `fitHeight` convenience functions.

-Differences to awesome [chrisbanes/insetter](https://github.com/chrisbanes/insetter) library are
+# Why
-* easiness of use - padding, margin or height can be adjusted to any edge with a single line of code
+* Easiness of use - padding, margin or height can be adjusted to any edge with a single line of code.
-* convenient default parameters for common elements like recycler view, scroll view, floating actions button etc.
+* Convenient default parameters for common elements like recycler view, scroll view, floating actions button etc.
-* ability to remove fitting rules, which comes handy when working with transitions in `ConstraintLayout`
+* Ability to remove fitting rules, which comes handy when working with transitions in `ConstraintLayout`.
-* demo app with edge-to-edge examples (any kind of contribution is welcome).
+* Demo app with edge-to-edge examples (any kind of contribution is welcome).

 # Download
 ```gradle